NormanBenbrahim/excel-to-mysql/business-metrics-for-data-driven-companies/week1/notes.md

 Not many companies are willing to make their days inventory metric public.
 However here's a handy trick for estimating it for publicly traded companies.
 Public annual reports include the value of inventory on hand at the end of the year, as well as the total annual cost of goods sold.
 Inventory on hand is valued using the same accounting methods as using the total annual cost of goods sold.
 So a very good estimate for average days inventory is:

 avg days inventory = $365 \cdot \frac{\text{inventory on hand at the end of the year}}{\text{total annual cost of goods sold}}$

+# Risk metrics

+Most common sources of business risk seem to stem from excessive leverage.
+When a company owes more money than it is worth it is not likely to survive.
+If you're in a business that depends on making loans and you are also leverage, the risk to you when a customer defaults is magnified many times.

+Another type of risk is reputation.
+E.g. a food product that is tainted.